 Repeatability: This course may not be repeated for additional credits.

 DENT D300.
-Human Systems and Disease I. 5 Credit Hours.
+Human Systems and Disease II.
+4 to 5 Credit Hours.

 The course provides the foundation knowledge (physiology, microbiology, immunology, pathology and pharmacology) necessary for clinical decision making related to the normal and abnormal function of the cardiovascular, respiratory and renal systems.
 Emphasis is on dental management and history taking for patients with diseases of these systems.
 The physical examination techniques commonly used in dentistry that relate to the cardiovascular and respiratory systems are taught and practiced.